ajkroeg/SearchAndRescue/README.md

 `InjureIgnoreBonusHealth` - bool, if true, ejection injury "count" will be increased to compensate for BonusHealth (such as that added by reinforced cockpits)

-`ContractTimeoutIcon`: string, name of svg resource used for icon when contract has timeout
+~~`ContractTimeoutIcon`: string, name of svg resource used for icon when contract has timeout~~ moved to MapRandomizer mod

 `AlwaysRecoverContractIDs`: list of contract IDs or ContractTypes (i.e `DefendBase_AllQuiet_NEW` or `DefendBase`)